 Conclusion

 This is such an exciting and important part of your mobile app journey if you're going down the co-founder route.
 If you find the perfect match its a dream come true as you start building the future.
-Be super cautious from the start even if everything is great on paper. you'll only really have a true idea of how things will be a few weeks in when you start seeing results and how communication is going.
-Quality work and clear consistent communication are everything.
+Be super cautious from the start even if everything is great on paper.
+You'll only really have a true idea of how things will be a few weeks in when you start seeing results and how communication is going.
+Quality work and clear consistent communication is everything.
 My teams and I can be here to guide you and work alongside your project if you need.
 Good luck!
 Leo

 More Essential Reading for App Founders: Having issues with development?
 Here's how to change app developers: https://www.leojbarnett.co/how-to-change-app-developers